roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 #### APOC - Awesome Procedures On Chyper:

-I frequently used this *add-on library* for the cast of a string into an apoc datetime type, but there is more to consider about this *awesome* library.
+APOC is a powerfull  *add-on library* that I frequently utilize for operations like casting strings to APOC datetime types.
+However, there are more capabilities to consider about this *awesome* library.

-This library has been split in two parts, a **core** module and an additional one with some external dependencies and experimental features.
-With the arrive of Neo4j 5 only the core module is officially supported by Neo4j.
+APOC consists of two parts: a **core** module and an **additional** module with external dependencies and experimental features.
+Since Neo4j 5, only the core module is officially supported.

-The library cover a lot of different topics, but I only want to give a brief explanation about some of them (used or only considered).
+The library cover a lot of different topics, but I only want to give a brief explanation about some of them (used or just considered).

 ##### Data Import (considered):

-This part of APOC permits to the users to import data with different methodologies and extensions.

-APOC permits to import data in `json`, `csv`, `xml` and compressed file (`zip`, `tar`, etc) and `GraphML` and these files can be uploaded with these protocols: `file`, `http`, `https`, `s3`, `gs` and `hdfs`.
+extensions.
+It supports importing from `json`, `csv`, `xml`, compressed files (`zip`, `tar`, etc.), and `GraphML`.
+These files can be uploaded using protocols such as `file`, `http`, `https`, `s3`, `gs`, and `hdfs`.

 ##### Utility for conversions of temporal (used):

-APOC offers to the users the possibilities of converting string in different formats into datetime object and also the opposite way.

-It also support formatting options for temporal types like date, durations and zoned datetime.
+APOC provides utilities for converting strings in different formats into datetime objects and vice versa.
+It supports formatting options for temporal types such as date, durations, and zoned datetime.

 ##### Dynamic Chyper Execution (used):

-APOC let the users:
+APOC offers several dynamic Cypher execution features that enhance flexibility and functionality:

-- Running fragments of Cypher, using Cypher as a safe, graph-aware, partially compiled scripting language.
+- *Running fragments of Cypher*, using Cypher as a safe, graph-aware, partially compiled scripting language.
 It supports the executions of writing and reading of fragment with the given parameters and running many different chyper statements each separated by a semicolon (operation not permitted by neo4j standard).
-- Running queries with some conditional execution logic that cannot be expressed in Cypher, simulating an if-else structure.
+- *Running queries with some conditional execution logic* that cannot be expressed in Cypher, simulating an if-else structure.
 It offers `if-else` and `switch case`.
-- Running chyper statement with a given time thresold with  `runTimeboxed`.
+- *Running chyper statement with a given time thresold* with `runTimeboxed`.

-I have used APOC `runMany` to import all the Transaction relationships, the description of this process is in the `Loading Script` paragraph above.
+I have utilized APOC's `runMany` to import all the Transaction relationships, the description of this process is in the `Loading Script` paragraph above.

 ##### Dynamic creating and updating Nodes and Relationships (considered):

+APOC extends Neo4j with robust functionalities for dynamic node and relationship operations, including:

-APOC also extends Neo4j with common creational operations such as creation of nodes, removal of labels-properties-relativeProperties, setting of properties, creation of link and so on.
+- **Node Operations**: APOC facilitates the creation of nodes, removal of labels, properties, and relative properties, as well as setting properties dynamically.

-Most of this extensions include the possibilities of tracking statistics.
+- **Relationship Operations**: It supports the creation of relationships between nodes and offers capabilities for managing relationships dynamically.

+Many of these extensions within APOC include features for tracking statistics and monitoring changes, enhancing the management and performance of graph data within Neo4j.

 #### Batch Processing:

-The introduction of batch processing on tedious operations can slightly improve the performance of our workload.
+Introducing batch processing on tedious operations can slightly improve the performance of our workload.

-Cypher permits the execution of `PERIODIC COMMIT` during imports to control transaction sizes in memory.
+Cypher supports  `PERIODIC COMMIT` during imports to manage transaction sizes in memory efficiently.

 It exploit, once again, APOC: